 And now you can, too — all it requires is picking up a crochet hook (preferably one that is eco).

 Story by Alisa Opar.
 This article originally appeared in Plenty in March 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.

 Copyright Environ Press 2008